gorbounoff/maui-stocks-mini/readme.md

 We can use the [BarSeries.AxisY](https://docs.devexpress.com/MAUI/DevExpress.Maui.Charts.Series.AxisY) property to specify the Y-axis.
 A [NumericAxisY](https://docs.devexpress.com/MAUI/DevExpress.Maui.Charts.NumericAxisY) object allows you to specify the following settings:

 * [LabelValueNotation](https://docs.devexpress.com/MAUI/DevExpress.Maui.Charts.NumericAxisY.LabelValueNotation)&mdash;this property is set to an [AxisLabelEngineeringNotation](https://docs.devexpress.com/MAUI/DevExpress.Maui.Charts.AxisLabelEngineeringNotation) object.
 The chart also supports [AxisLabelScientificNotation](https://docs.devexpress.com/MAUI/DevExpress.Maui.Charts.AxisLabelScientificNotation).
-* [Layout](https://docs.devexpress.com/MAUI/DevExpress.Maui.Charts.AxisBase.Layout)&mdash;this property is set to an [AxisLayout](https://docs.devexpress.com/MAUI/DevExpress.Maui.Charts.AxisLayout) object that specifies the axis size and position on the chart.
+* [Layout](https://docs.devexpress.com/MAUI/DevExpress.Maui.Charts.AxisBase.Layout)&mdash;this property is set to an [AxisLayout](https://docs.devexpress.com/MAUI/DevExpress.Maui.Charts.AxisLayout) object that specifies axis size and position on the chart.
-* [DisplayPosition](https://docs.devexpress.com/MAUI/DevExpress.Maui.Charts.AxisBase.DisplayPosition)&mdash;this property allows you to position the axis at the near or far edge, or specify a relative or absolute position.
+* [DisplayPosition](https://docs.devexpress.com/MAUI/DevExpress.Maui.Charts.AxisBase.DisplayPosition)&mdash;this property allows you to position the axis at the near or far edge, or specify relative or absolute position.
-* [Style](https://docs.devexpress.com/MAUI/DevExpress.Maui.Charts.AxisBase.Style)&mdash;this property is set to an [AxisStyle](https://docs.devexpress.com/MAUI/DevExpress.Maui.Charts.AxisStyle) object that specifies the axis and grid line visibility and colors.
+* [Style](https://docs.devexpress.com/MAUI/DevExpress.Maui.Charts.AxisBase.Style)&mdash;this property is set to an [AxisStyle](https://docs.devexpress.com/MAUI/DevExpress.Maui.Charts.AxisStyle) object that specifies axis and grid line visibility and colors.

 ```xaml